-This metric can especially be useful to help see if a certain content praise or campaign had worked well.
+This metric can especially be useful to help see if certain content or campaign had worked well.
 It can also be a strong indicator of whether your website content is resonating with your customer persona or not.

 19. Time Spent on Site

 Seeing a lot of traffic to your website is good, but it is also important how long these people spend actually on your website.

 You need to know if people enjoy your content and spend a lot of time reading your blog and browsing your products.
 This is also a good indicator as to how your website and content resonates with your target audience.

 20. Number of Free Trial Sign-Ups

 The referral traffic rate, overall website traffic, time spent on your website, number of social media shares, and etc. —they are all important metrics, but in the end there is one that sums them all up.

 The number of people who signed up for a free trial shows how many people are actually interested in making a purchase from your business.
 They are the ones closest to converting and higher rates show higher levels of marketing success.

 21. Testimonials and Reviews

 It is a way for many ecommerce businesses to show their genuinity, increase trust in customer relationships, and an opportunity to prove their credibility.

 Let’s have a look at testimonials and reviews and their effects separately.

 - Reviews are one of the biggest influences on customers’ purchasing decisions because they come from a community that they are a part of.
 Reviews can be in the form of 5 or 10-point scale.
 Higher rates will mean that your product or service is successful and showing the high review rate will convince people to convert.
 However, lower rates will repel customers and may be a sign for you to reassess your product/service.